-Tracy Bush is the founder and President of Nutrimom, Inc., a consulting business that specializes in food allergies and helps to provide guidance and support for anyone that has been diagnosed with food allergies.
+Tracy Bush is the founder and President of Nutrimom®, Inc., a consulting business that specializes in food allergies and helps to provide guidance and support for anyone that has been diagnosed with food allergies.
 She consults with a variety of people of all ages and has previous work experience with a Medical Doctor in New Jersey.
-Her experience began prior to starting her business when her own son was diagnosed with multiple food allergies that were life-threatening.
-Tracy now resides in North Carolina with her husband and two children.
+Her experience began prior to starting her business when her own son was diagnosed with multiple food allergies that are life-threatening.
+Tracy is certified in both BioIndividual Nutrition and Nourishing Hope for Kids – a course specifically designed to support diet and children with Autism, ADHD and other chronic childhood disorders.
+She now resides in North Carolina with her husband and two children.

 In 2011, her blog was nominated on The Babble List for Top 100 Food Blogs of 2011, of which it maintained her nomination within the top two ranking.
 Although still a newer blog, Tracy’s blog was also recognized in the Circle of Moms Top 25 Food Allergy Moms Blog which was followed by an 8th place ranking in the Circle of Moms Top 25 Food Allergy Moms Blog in 2013.
 Tracy was also featured in several issues of Bon Appetite, People and Southern Living Magazine during 2011 for her personal quote that was used as part of Alexia Foods marketing.

 In 2012, Tracy welcomed several honors, such as joining the Advisory Panel for The Allergy Menu and was a winner in the 2012 Startup Nation Leading Moms in Business Competition.
 In addition, she had her own recipe column in Triad Fitness & Health Magazine.